xandereek/Spotify-Tools/README.md

 1.  **Clone the repository (or download the files).**

 2.  **Install dependencies:**
+    Make sure you are in the project folder, then run:
     ```bash
     pip install -r requirements.txt
+    ```
+    # Note for macOS users:
+    If the above command doesn't work, run:
+    ```bash
+    python3 -m pip install -r requirements.txt
     ```

 3.  **Set up Spotify API Credentials:**